Academic Writing

 Hyphens and Compound Adjectives / Nouns

 Use hyphens to ease the reading, and clarify the meaning of words.
-For instance, when you write “English language learner” (no hyphens), a reader will not know if you are talking about a person that is English and learns another language (English Language-Learner), or if you are referring to a person that learns English (“English-Language Learner).
+For instance, when you write “English language learner” (no hyphens), a reader will not know if you are talking about a person who is English and learns another language (English Language-Learner), or if you are referring to a person who learns English (“English-Language Learner).
 The meaning only becomes clear if you use hyphens.

 More details on hyphenation here: https://www.grammarbook.com/punctuation/hyphens.asp